santiago-madriz/learn-playwright/.github/instructions/copilot.instructions.md

 - Do not add more than 3 tests in a single file.
 - Do not generate tests if context is not clear enough.
 - Do not generate tests based on assumptions.
 Use the Playwright MCP server to navigate and interact with sites.
-- Do not use page.locator('text=...') for text-based locators.
+- Do not use page.locator('text=...') for text-based locators, unless there is no other alternative.
 - Do not create tests with more than 3 validation (Expect) steps.
 - Do not use `page.click()` or `page.fill()` without first setting the Playwright locators.